JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/085_Binary_Tree_BFS_103._Binary_Tree_Zigzag_Level_Order_Traversal.md

-To solve LeetCode Problem 103, **Binary Tree Zigzag Level Order Traversal**, I’ll break down the solution step by step, explain my intuition, and provide different approaches with detailed code annotations.
-I will also analyze the time and space complexity for each approach.

 ### Problem Understanding:
 We are given a **binary tree**, and we are required to traverse it in **zigzag level order**.
 This means we traverse each level of the tree alternately:
 - **Level 1** (root): left to right